 - Preparing you for the Administrative Law Judge (ALJ) hearing and representing you in court

 - Providing you with legal guidance about your rights and options

-For a free legal consultation with a Social Security Disability lawyer serving Cortland, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Cortland, call 412-661-1400

 Your Options Regarding Disability Benefits